 Design and implement a pipelined-datapath and its control logic.
-A five-stage pipeline should be constructed similar to the pipeline presented in the class lectures.
+A five-stage pipeline should be constructed similar to the pipeline used in the MIPS processor.
 Add pipeline registers between stages.
-Design the control logic to detect data dependencies among instructions and implement the forwarding logic.
-For branch and jump instructions, reduce the delay to one cycle only.
-Stall the pipeline for one clock cycle after a jump or a taken branch instruction.
-If the branch is not taken, then there is no need to stall the pipeline.
+Design the control logic to detect data dependencies among instructions and implement the forwarding, hazard detection and stall unit.
+For branch instructions, reduce the delay to one cycle only.
+If the branch is taken, then one instruction is flushed.